Letifery/income-analysis-USA/README.md

 We look at several metrics of each classifier (ROC curve, Confusion matrix, decision boundary etc.) on our specific dataset to determine the quality of a model and compare them against other models/classifiers.

+The analyzed dataset can be found here: https://archive.ics.uci.edu/ml/datasets/adult

 ## Prerequisites

 - `Python ≥3.6.0`